 - Date syrup or maple syrup: Swap for 1 softened date blended into the dressing for a whole-food sweetener.

-📝 Tips for Making Tofu Buddha Bowl
+📝 How to Make High-Protein Tofu Buddha Bowl

-These additional tips will help you get the best results from this recipe.
+The complete recipe with exact amounts is below.
+These additional tips will help you get the best results.

 - Boil sweet potatoes: Place whole or large-cut sweet potatoes (skin on) in a pot of cool water and bring to a gentle simmer.
 Cook over low heat until just tender when pierced with a fork, about 25 minutes, depending on size.
 Avoid boiling rapidly, which can make them watery or fall apart.
 As soon as they're tender, drain and cool immediately in the fridge.
 Once cooled, peel if preferred, then chop into cubes.
 Cooling quickly helps preserve texture and promotes the formation of resistant starch, beneficial for gut health and blood sugar control.
 (See here for how to prepare Diabetic Sweet Potatoes.)